menu

 Occupations and Workforce

-Ore City is a blue-collar town, with 36.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ore City is generally considered to be a blue-collar town.
+36.72% of the Ore City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ore City is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Ore City who work in office and administrative support (14.12%), management occupations (10.17%), and sales jobs (7.06%).

 Setting & Lifestyle